Is your dog attacking other animals and even killing them? There’s hope. Here are some techniques to stop your dog from killing animals.

 In this article, we have highlighted some techniques on how to train your dog not to kill animals.
 See more: https://spiritdogtraining.com/online-dog-training/

-2. Teach Between ‘hunt’ And ‘play’
+2. Teach the difference between ‘hunt’ and ‘play’

 In a dog’s mind, hunt and play are similar, but the two words are different.
 When you want to teach your dog how to play, take it outside to play with toys.
 Use commands and teach them how to “come” and “stay.”
-The practice should go for a month or more and do it regularly.
+The practice should go on for a month or more and do it regularly.

-If the dog learns about the play commands, it will have a low interest in attacking smaller animals.
-So, even after you tell it to come back, it will listen to you.
-You can, therefore, command it to prevent chasing and attacking your cat.
+If the dog learns about the play commands, it will have a low interest in attacking smaller anIf the dog learns about the play commands, it will be less interested in attacking smaller animals.
+So, even after telling it to come back, it will listen to you.
+You can, therefore, command it to stop chasing and attacking your cat.

 Additionally, the other option is to hire a qualified dog trainer.
 The dog will be taught how it can redirect its energies towards play and not prey.